karur0su/Team-Profile-Generator/README.md

 # Team-Profile-Generator

 ## Description
-This Node CLI builds a team-displaying HTML file for a user based on their input.
-The user inputs a team name, a how many members will be on their team and what their roles will be, and the program generates a static page organizing their information.
+The Node CLI builds a team-displaying HTML file, based on user input as follows.

+1)Team name.
+2)How many members will be on a team.
+3)What their roles will be.

+Then said program will generate a static page relying their information.

 ## Images
 Demonstration GIF: